thealjey/keml/README.md

 ## 📦 Installation

-### VSCode Extension
+### VS Code Extension

-The official KEML VSCode extension improves your workflow with:
+The official KEML VS Code extension improves your workflow with:

 - 📖 Documentation for all attributes and values
 - ⚡ Autocompletion